harshadsatra/harshadsatra/README.md

 - 🔭 I'm currently working as a Frontend Software Developer at DocuX.
 - 📝 I write articles on my website [Harshad's Blog]([https://theenthusiast.dev](https://blog.harshadsatra.in/)).
 - 👯 I’m looking to collaborate on **Projects that gets me going**
-- 👨‍💻 All of my projects are available at [https://harshadsatra.in/projects]([https://harshadsatra.in/projects.html](https://www.harshadsatra.in/projects))
+- 👨‍💻 All of my projects, I have worked on at [https://harshadsatra.in/projects](https://www.harshadsatra.in/projects)
 - 🚀 Learning Full Stack Web Development
   - Exploring the ins and outs of Vue and Nuxt for dynamic front-end experiences.
   - Navigating through the world of Vue Router for seamless page transitions.